Agents-Bar/agents-bar-client-python/README.md

-# AI Traineree Client
+# Agents Bar Python Client

-This package is a client for the [Agents Bar](https://agents.bar).
-It isn't supposed to be used in an isolation.
-Check the website for more information about the service, or check the [Agents Bar Docs](https://docs.agents.bar) for more specific information on how to use the client.
+This package is a python client for [Agents Bar](https://agents.bar) service.
+It isn't supposed to be used in an isolation and you are supposed to have an existing account.
+Check the website for more information about the service, or check the [Agents Bar Docs](https://docs.agents.bar) to learn more how to use this client.

 ## Quick start

-The client uses `step` and `act` methods to operate with the environment.
-Using `act` you ask the agent about the action to take, and using `step` you update the agent with you learned.
+The client allows to communicate with service by wrapping around APIs and coveraging common use patterns.

+A common usage is replacing your deep reinforcement learning agent with an entity that uses `step` and `act` APIs for progressing agent and infering action, respectively.
-For examples check [Agent's Bar doc](https://docs.agents.bar/getting-started/quick-start.html) for Google Colab link or go to [examples](examples/).
+For usage examples as Google Colab check [Doc's quick start](https://docs.agents.bar/getting-started/quick-start.html) link and for scripts check [examples](examples/) directory.

 For a minimal (almost) working example check this code snippet: